Huntingdon (Roanoke, Virginia)

 Huntingdon is a historic plantation house located at Roanoke, Virginia.
 It was built about 1819, and is a 2 1/2-story, five-bay, Federal style brick dwelling.
 It has a central-passage-plan and an integral two-story rear ell.
 The front and side elevations feature mid-19th century Greek Revival style porches.
-The house was restored and improved in 1988–1989.
-Also on the property is a contributing family cemetery and an outbuilding believed to have been a slave house.
+The house was restored and improved in 1988–1989, but is now in a state of total disrepair.
+Also on the property was a contributing family cemetery and an outbuilding believed to have been a slave house, that has since been torn down.

 It was listed on the National Register of Historic Places in 1991.